datadryad/dryad-app/documentation/apis/jounals.md

 Metadata about the journals and their workflows is stored in Dryad's `StashEngine::Journal` model.

+Until we have a proper editing UI in Dryad, journal metadata is still edited with the UI in the v1 system, and then updates are imported to the production server using a command like:
+`RAILS_ENV=production bundle exec rake dryad_migration:migrate_journal_metadata`

 Journal metadata is still available through the v1 journal module's API, but **this feature is deprecated**.